Trump can’t stop tweeting about ever-bluer Virginia and its governor. But his campaign is quiet on TV.

 Back at the White House early the next morning, Virginia was again on Trump’s mind and Twitter feed, with a swipe at Gov. Ralph Northam (D).
-On Thursday, in his first interview since his diagnosis, Trump again invoked the governor, a proponent of coronavirus precautions who’s also recovering from the virus.
+On Thursday, in his first interview since his diagnosis, Trump again invoked the governor, a proponent of coronavirus precautions who is also recovering from the virus.

 “Look, you have the governor of Virginia, he wore a mask all the time — you’d never see the guy without a mask — he catches it,” Trump told Fox Business.